 Itinerary in brief

-Day 1: Reach Dhak, the base camp.
-Transport from Zostel, Rishikesh will be arranged by Indiahikes.
+Day 1 (Pick-up Day): Reach Tapoban basecamp 3 kms from Dhak.
+Transport from Live Free Hostel, Rishikesh will be arranged by Indiahikes.
 It costs Rs.
 6,000 per Bolero (5-6 seater), and Rs.
 9,000 per Tempo Traveller (12-13 seater) for the transport one way.
 This amount is shared by trekkers.
 Pick up will be at 6.00 am.
-You will reach the base camp, Dhak by 5 pm.
+You will reach the base camp, Tapoban by 5 pm.

 Day 4: Khullara (11,100 ft) to Chitrakantha/Tali (11,031 ft) via Kuari Pass (12,516 ft); 7 km, 8 hours

-Please note that you will be staying at a guest house in Auli.
-The stay on all other days is in tents (3 per tent).
+Please note that you will be staying at a guest house in Joshimath.

 It is mandatory for trekkers to carry a copy of their photo id for entry at forest check posts on the trek.